AdobeDocs/commerce-contributor/src/pages/guides/install/update-dependencies.md

 ---
-title: Update installation dependencies
+title: Update Installation Dependencies | Commerce Contributor
-functional_areas:
-  - Install
-  - System
-  - Setup
+description: Use Composer to manage you project dependencies.
 ---

-## Introduction to installation dependencies
+# Update installation dependencies

-We now use [Composer](http://getcomposer.org) to resolve dependencies before you install the Magento software and extensions.
+We use [Composer](http://getcomposer.org) to resolve dependencies before you install the Magento software and extensions.

 [Composer](https://glossary.magento.com/composer) is a separate application that manages [PHP](https://glossary.magento.com/php) dependencies.
 Before you can install the Magento software, you must perform the following tasks in the order shown: